 - About Using BIRT Studio Java Component Edition.
 This chapter provides an overview of this guide. - Part 1.
 Designing reports using BIRT Studio.
 This part describes the tasks that users complete to design reports. - Chapter 1.
 Getting started.
 This chapter introduces BIRT Studio and describes how to create, save, and run a report.
 The chapter also describes how to create bookmarks in a report design. - Chapter 2.
 Editing and formatting report content.
-This chapter describes the formatting options in BIRT Studio, including applying a theme, changing font properties, changing the display of data, formatting data based on conditions, and modifying the page layout. - Chapter 3.
+This chapter describes the formatting options in BIRT Studio, including applying a theme, changing font properties, changing the display of data, formatting data based on conditions, and modifying the page layout.
+The chapter also describes how you can reorder columns, hide columns, display hidden columns, merge several columns into a single column, and work with data in a merged column. - Chapter 3.
 Inserting calculated data.
 This chapter describes how to write expressions to calculate data. - Chapter 4.
 Organizing data in a report.
 This chapter describes how to sort, group, and aggregate data. - Chapter 5.
 Filtering data.
 This chapter describes how to create filters to display only the information that your report needs.
-The chapter also explains how to prompt for filter values at run time by creating regular and dynamic filter parameters. - Chapter 6.
+The chapter also explains how to prompt for filter values at run time by creating regular and dynamic filter parameters.

+- Chapter 6.
 Working with summary tables.
-This chapter describes how to create and modify summary tables, as well as how to change table types.

-- Chapter 7.
+This chapter describes how to create and modify summary tables, as well as how to change table types. - Chapter 7.
 Presenting data in a cross tab.
 This chapter describes how to create a cross tab, obtain data for a cross tab, and how to format and analyze data in a cross tab. - Chapter 8.
 Presenting data in a chart.
 This chapter describes the types of charts you can create and discusses the procedures for displaying data in regular charts and Flash charts. - Chapter 9.
 Functions and operators.
 This chapter is a reference to all the supported functions and operators you can use to create calculated data.
 The chapter describes the functions you can use to create aggregate calculations, and the operators you can use in expressions, conditional formatting, as well as in filter conditions. - Part 2.
 Customizing and Integrating BIRT Studio.
 This part is a guide to customizing and integrating BIRT Studio. - Chapter 10.
 Introduction to BIRT Studio customization.
 This chapter introduces BIRT Studio, provides an overview of the types of customizations, and lists the Actuate software required to perform the customization tasks. - Chapter 11.
 Creating and publishing report templates.
 This chapter provides guidelines for designing effective report templates for use with BIRT Studio.
 The chapter also describes the procedures for publishing the templates and their associated resources. - Chapter 12.
 Providing data.
 This chapter describes the different ways to provide BIRT Studio users with data for their reports.
 The chapter provides guidelines for developing custom data sources. - Chapter 13.
 Configuring BIRT Studio.
 This chapter discusses how to modify the appearance of BIRT Studio pages, how to control the functionality available to users, how to customize BIRT Studio for different user groups, and how to configure the BIRT Studio application. - Chapter 14.
 Actuate BIRT Studio URIs.
 This chapter discusses how to access BIRT Studio using a URI and how to use the BIRT Studio servlet.